mariovas3/nlp_models/README.md

 # torch_models
-* Contains models impolemented with torch.
+* Contains models implemented with torch.

 ## Currently has:
 * FeedForwardNet